ivanursul/ivanursul/_posts/2018-08-25-are-you-sure-microservices-arhiecture-is-not-for-you.markdown

 Usually, when you are modernizing your system to microservices architecture, you keep having a legacy codebase for a few more years before you modernize all your parts.
 The funny thing is that legacy code can be divided between different teams, so you will have one large legacy repository and a lot of owners for a specific endpoints/pages.
 This is extremely hard to manage especially when you want someone to migrate to the new version of your API: you have to find all those code owners and ask them to do that.

-After 3 years I learned that legacy repo eventually transforms into a repo with lots of abandoned parts of the code, lots of deprecated functions, endpoints, etc. Sometimes people just forget about some functionality, then they leave the company and then code becomes abandoned.
+After 3 years legacy repository eventually transformed into a repo one with lots of abandoned parts of the code, lots of deprecated functions, endpoints, etc. Sometimes people just forget about some functionality, then they leave the company and then code becomes abandoned.

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Data is everything